Morningstar88/kalki-search/FromTheSea/FromTheSea.md

 ## From The Sea.
-Factsheet of Civilization Basics.
+Civilization Basics.

+### Vinegar, Sourdough from Zero, Yeast Propogation, Hammocks, Low-Aluminium, Farming By The Sea, Yard Beans, Seawater Agriculture, and more..

 Here’s your final, all-in-one cheat sheet for Koh Rong: